Get the newsletter.

 Say “oui!” to these authentic French recipes.

 July 14 is Bastille Day, a French celebration day commemorating the start of the French Revolution.
-What better reason to whip up one of these authentic French recipes for Bastille Day, from baguettes to boeuf.
+What better reason to whip up one of these authentic French Bastille Day recipes, from baguettes to boeuf.

 French Fruit Tart Recipe With Mixed Fruit and Berries and vanilla custard pastry cream